-- 4. Verify TravisCi completes successfully - 5.
-Create a release of the annotated tag on GitHub. - Select the Draft a new release button. - Click in the Tag version box and then select the annotated release version from the drop-down menu. - Select the Publish release button.
+- 1. Create a release of the annotated tag on GitHub. - Select the Draft a new release button. - Click in the Tag version box and then select the annotated release version from the drop-down menu. - Select the Publish release button.
 The changelog information for the annotated tag will automatically appear as the release notes.